Mike Bialick wins again at Tunnel Hill 2019

 After I ran my first 100 miler in 2004, I started to think of hosting a 100 on the Tunnel Hill State Trail.
 In 2014, we hosted our first.

 What a great course it is, too!
 Fast!
-I'm thinking there is an excellent argument that this could be the fastest hundred miler in the United States.
+This Tunnel Hill course is proving itself to be the fastest hundred in not only the United States, but the World.

 Unlike a Track, you don’t have to make your way around slower runners the whole day, or if you’re slower, you don’t have to move over for faster runners all day.